gecholabs/quickstart/ch1-getting-started.md

 git init
 ```

 That will create a tiny system file \(“.git”\) that manages all these snapshots of your code.
-To get started with Git, try an intro guide like this
+Here is an intro guide to help you get started with Git:

 [**http://rogerdudler.github.io/git-guide/**](http://rogerdudler.github.io/git-guide/)